Chalmers-TRA460/2026-G4-Emidens/PRD.md

 -->
 A solution for clinicians to seamlessly access knowledge that are lacking at that specific moment without disrupting their workflow.
 This would help prevent knowledge-based erros at the point of care.

 Success would be a system that aids the clinician and improves the care for the patient.
-Thus without decreasing patient trust in their doctor, impairing the doctors own ability or introducing aditional friction points in the treatment process.
+Thus without decreasing patient trust in their doctor, impairing the doctors own ability or introducing additional friction points in the treatment process.
 ---

 ## 4. Requirements